Incremental Numbering Suite

 Program Description

-Incremental Numbering Suite enables the user to dynamically place incrementing alphabetical or numerical text in a drawing, with a range of positioning utilities and an optional prefix and/or suffix.
+Incremental Numbering Suite enables the user to dynamically place incrementing alphabetical or numerical text in a drawing, with a range of positioning utilities.

 The sequential text can be created using Text, MText or Attributed Blocks; furthermore, the style and formatting of these objects can be altered directly from the main dialog, with all settings remembered between drawing sessions.